dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

    task list manager as a table control, so that the priority of each task is displayed next to the text for the task.
--  Implement the facility to define categories, so that tasks could be assigned categories such as “Home” and “Business”.
+-  Implement the facility to define categories, so that tasks could be assigned categories such as "Home" and "Business".
 Categories could be listed in the table control alongside priorities.
 -  Allow sorting the list of tasks according to a key.
 Tasks could then be sorted by priority or category.